Pitchford

 Pitchford is a small village in the English county of Shropshire.
 It is located between Cantlop and Acton Burnell and stands on an affluent of the River Severn.
 Pitchford takes its name from a bituminous spring/pitch in the village, located near The Row Brook.

-It is also home to one of the most notable Elizabethan houses in Britain- Pitchford Hall.
+It is home to Pitchford Hall, one of the most notable Elizabethan houses in Britain.
 The Church of St Michael and All Angels stands near to the house which contains a carved oak 13th century effigy of Sir John de Pitchford.

 It is also the name for the civil parish.